 - Can I apply for only one semester?

 License Agreements are for the academic year only.
-If you are a student who is graduating in December or are a one semester exchange student and only need housing in the fall, you may request a contract release 30 days prior to the end of the Fall semester.
-For more information, visit Contract Release.
+If you are a student who is graduating in December or are a one semester exchange student and only need housing in the fall, you may request a contract release 30 days prior to the end of the fall semester.

 - Do you offer housing for community college students?